 This portion of the web site is intended for both students and faculty as a place where they can download primary documents.
 The links are sorted, as best possible, by subject.
 While a search of Yahoo! or Google will no doubt turn up additional sites, those listed below will hopefully prove useful.
-Click on one of the subjects below, and you will be taken to primary document sites related to it:

 WHAT IS A PRIMARY DOCUMENT?

 To answer this question, as well as how to distinguish primary from secondary sources, see what the University of California – Santa Cruz has to say.

 The Avalon Project.
 Excellent source for primary documents in the fields of law, history, government, and diplomacy.
 Items are divided by century and then listed in alphabetical order.

 Chief George Manuel Memorial Library and the Fourth World Documentation Archive.
 This site has about a thousand documents related to indigenous peoples worldwide.

 Cold War International History Project.
 Here one can find archival documents from the Cold War period.
 Most are translated documents from the former nations of the Soviet bloc, but there are also materials from Asian, African, and Latin American nations.

 History Guide.
 While it focuses primarily on the United States and Europe, one can find primary-source material for numerous subjects and links to history-related web sites.